SamGree/e-pics/README.md

 - E-pics is deployed on Heroku using Heroku PostgreSQL as the database

-1. Create a Heroku account and install the Heroku CLI.
+1. Create a Heroku account.
 2. Log in to Heroku CLI (heroku login) and create a new Heroku app (heroku create).
-3. Set up Heroku PostgreSQL as the database (in settings Config Vars).
+3. Setting: Set up Heroku PostgreSQL as the database and other global variables you have in env.py file (in settings Config Vars).
-4. Push your code to the Heroku remote (git push heroku master).
-5. Run migrations and set up the database (heroku run python manage.py migrate).
+4. Deploy: Connect Github Repository to the app you just create it.
+5. Deploy: Deploy Branch.
-6. Your E-pics application should now be deployed and accessible via the provided Heroku app URL.
+6. Your App application should now be deployed and accessible via the provided Heroku app URL.
-7. Your app should now be deployed and accessible via the provided Heroku URL.

 ---